 - The CCOI meets regularly to ensure that all disclosures are reviewed in a timely manner and to ensure that Research and Sponsored Activities are not unduly inconvenienced.
 Understanding that some situations arise quickly and the usual review process might cause problematic delays, the RO may be asked to make an interim decision pending the next meeting of the CCOI for full review of the case.

 - The CCOI reviews Disclosure Forms and other documentation in light of the Researcher’s Research or Sponsored Activity and makes recommendations to the RO for dealing with the COI.
-The President, IO, RO, or the Director of the Ethical Conduct of Research may request and the Researcher will promptly provide further information (i.e., related agreements, contracts, offer letters, or other documentation) from the Researcher as needed for the CCOI review.
+The President, IO, RO, or the ORI may request and the Researcher will promptly provide further information (i.e., related agreements, contracts, offer letters, or other documentation) from the Researcher as needed for the CCOI review.
 In addition, the CCOI may, at the IO’s request, review information related to all financial and/or fiduciary arrangements in light of a UTSA employee's administrative position or other UTSA duty or responsibility.